folio-org/docs/content/en/docs/ERM/Agreements/_index.md

 **Notes.** For information on Notes see [Adding and removing notes](#adding-and-removing-notes).

 **Discovery settings.** For information on Discovery settings see [Editing e-resources](#editing-e-resources).

+### Viewing an e-resource package

+You can view packages in e-resources by clicking on **E-resources** in the **Search & filter** pane, then selecting **Yes** for the filter **Is package**.

+In the E-resources pane, click an e-resource package to view it.
+The e-resource package details pane displays with additional information about the e-resource package, depending on the data that has been added to the internal KB.
+All packages will have a Provider, Source and Reference.
+In addition packages may have:

+* A Status: For example, Current or Deleted.
+* Content type: A list of content types in the package, for example, Serial, Monograph, or Video.
+* Availability: The general availability of the package, for example, Global or Consortium, and any constraints on availability, such as the specific Consortia it is available to.
+* Source created: The date and time the package was created in the external source the package data came from.
+* Source last updated: The date and time the package was last updated in the external source the package data came from.
+* One or more of the following package IDs: ISIL, ZDB, EZB, eBookPool, GOKb ID and GOKb.
+Note that ID fields will only display when an ID of that type is available for the package in the internal KB.

+The following accordions also display:

+**Extended package information.** This accordion displays additional metadata for this e-resource package including: a Description of the package; Package description URLs, which are links to descriptions of that package online (for example, in GOKb or on a publishers website); Alternative names for the package; and  all package Identifiers stored (this will include any IDs displayed in the package details but may include additional IDs as well).

+**Agreements for this package.** This accordion displays agreements that cover this e-resource package.
+To add an e-resource from the internal KB to an agreement see [Adding an agreement line via the internal KB](#adding-an-agreement-line-via-the-internal-kb).

+**E-resources in package.** This accordion displays all e-resources associated with the package.
+E-resources can be filtered by Current, Future, Dropped, and All.

+**Notes.** For information on Notes see [Adding and removing notes](#adding-and-removing-notes).

 ## Editing e-resources